JuliaScythe/zeroranger-palettes/README.md

 # zeroranger-palettes

 <p align="center">
-A collection of ~50 palettes for the game ZeroRanger by System Erasure, for use with the ResourceManager mod. </p>
+A collection of over 50 palettes for the game ZeroRanger by System Erasure, for use with the ResourceManager mod. </p>

 _White_|  _Amaya_ | _Lovely Nightshade_
 -|-|-